Install with Docker

 • Make sure to have at least 4 GB of RAM to run the containers.

-$ sysctl -w vm.max_map_count=262144
+$ sudo sysctl -w vm.max_map_count=262144

-Deployment with Portainer
+Deployment

-The easiest way to get Zammad running is via a graphical docker UI.
+The easiest way to get Zammad running is via a graphical Docker UI.
 We recommend Portainer.
 For installation instructions, check out Portainer’s documentation.

 Step 1: Add Stack